agenteo/agenteo.github.com/source/_drafts/tricks-learned-releasing-semantic-versioning-libraries.md

-Create objects wrapping your data structures
+If you want to facilitate a server API usage create a library wrapping it.

 {% highlight ruby %}
 def term(id)
-  get("/term/#{id}.json")
-end

-def get(path)
-  response = connection.get(path)
+  response = connection.get("/term/#{id}.json")
   JSON.parse(response.body)
 end
 {% endhighlight %}

-A library just returning API JSON responses can't provide default results when the API is unreachable - with a data structure wrapping the response it can instantiate objects as well as fallbacks when needed.
+Just forwarding the API JSON responses can't provide default results when the API is unreachable - with a data structure wrapping the response it can instantiate objects as well as fallbacks when needed.
+Here's how it looks:

 {% highlight ruby %}
 def term(id)
-  response = connection.get(path)
+  response = connection.get("/term/#{id}.json")
   LibraryNamespace::Term.new( JSON.parse(response.body) )
 end
 {% endhighlight %}

-The `Term` class will fetch entries from the response.
+We istanciate a `Term` class with the response data and will return a `Term` object to our clients rather then an arbitrary JSON hash we don't control.

-Use [circuit breaker](http://martinfowler.com/bliki/CircuitBreaker.html) to manage API availability in the library.
+Use [circuit breaker](http://martinfowler.com/bliki/CircuitBreaker.html) to manage API availability and return a fallback object when needed.

 {% highlight ruby %}
 def term(id)